justinwoo/purescript-resources/docs/ui.md

 # UI libraries

-There are effectively two choices.
+There are effectively two and a half choices.

 ## Halogen